 SURPRISE and KINDER JOY their iconic qualities.
-Fats are selected using re they stand up better to oxidative processes to achieve a more stable vested by the local populations, and the seeds are separated and processed locally or by the Group's suppliers (European or Indian) to make a food-grade butter, similar to cocoa butter.
+Fats are selected using the only fat element is cocoa butter the strictest quality criteria to ensure they stand up better to oxidative processes to achieve a more stable to the fats that naturally occur in milk. taste and consistency throughout the vested by the local populations, and the seeds are separated and processed locally or by the Group's suppliers (European or Indian) to make a food-grade butter, similar to cocoa butter.
 These raw materials are used in KINDER SURPRISE and KINDER JOY to ensure the consistency and softness of the products.
 Sub-Saharan Africa, while sal trees grow in Indian forests.
 The fruit is harvested by the local populations, sent to Europe and processed by the Group's suppliers (European or Indian) to make a food-grade butter, similar to cocoa butter.
-These raw materials are used in KINDER SURPRISE and KIN-DER JOY to ensure the consistency and softness of the products.
+These raw materials are used in KINDER SURPRISE and KIN-